 Evaluating electrolytic remediation effects on groundwater toxicity

-Team Members: Prof. April Gu (Lead investigator), Man Hu (PhD student)
+Team Members: Prof. April Gu (Lead Investigator), Man Hu (PhD student), Mokhlesur Rahman (PhD student)

 In addition to the monitoring of reduction of parent contaminant compound, measurements of intermediates and their toxicity are essential to ensure complete degradation and elimination of toxicity.
 To assess the influence of our treatment technologies on the groundwater toxicity we work closely with Prof. April Gu’s group who developed a novel 3-D (genes, altered magnitude and time) toxicogenomics-based toxicity assessment method that allows low-cost, fast and high-throughput, yet informative and mechanistic toxicity evaluation of water samples.